davidhusa/neverending_quiz/README.md

 # Quiz application README
-This is a quiz game built in React with a Rails backend.
+This is a quiz game built in React with a Rails backend and ChatGPT for generative content creation.
 Players can select answers until they find the correct one, upon which they'll be given a link to the next question until the end.
 Includes seed file with ten mind-bending riddles.

 To run this application, you need to be running:
 * Ruby 3.3.0